 Don't Leave Tools Out

-The same tools you use for DIY projects can also be used to break into your house or, if they wind up in the hands of an intruder, to injure someone.
+The same tools you use for gardening and DIY projects can also be used to break into your house or, if they wind up in the hands of an intruder, to injure someone.
 Be sure to keep hammers, axes, pry bars, and ladders locked in the garage or in a shed where criminals can’t access them.